Joshua Caleb Ang 洪堅信

 Pendant Obubu

-I came with the best co-intern I could hope for, Eva Kene.
-It was just the two of us for Slot 1 of 2025 (29 Jan—24 Apr), and after the first few days, I knew that we would work great together.
-There was an intern dormancy period before we came, and our assistant managers (AMs), Sarah (Mac) McDaniel, Alix Kergutuil, and Katrina Wild guided us through our daily activities at Obubu.
+As if fated, I came with the best co-intern I could hope for, Eva Kene.
+It was just the two of us for Slot 1 of 2025 (29 Jan—24 Apr), and after the first few days, I knew we would work great together.
+There was an intern dormancy period before we came, and our assistant managers (AMs), Sarah (Mac) McDaniel, Alix Kergutuil, and Katrina Maslova (Katrina Wild) guided us through our daily activities at Obubu.
 Staff members like the exceptional Miwako Kita and the helpful Hirokazu Matsumoto (Hiro-san) worked closely with us during the first month.
-We were mostly constructing the Factory and Obubu House, trimming tea fields, and conducting smaller groups of tea tours during our first month.
+We mostly constructed the Factory and Obubu House, trimming tea fields, and conducting smaller groups of tea tours during our first month.
 All of which were enjoyable, and work never felt easier!

 During our second month, Sarah (Mac) McDaniel and Alix Kergutuil were graduating, and consequently, we received four new AMs.
 Nicole Griffin was one of those new AMs, and I got to work closely with her on intern selection and many other tasks.
 The other three, Tran Nguyen, Marilena Gambardella, and Mia Tsuchida, were also great colleagues, and we have shared multiple convivial moments.